kubernetes-hy/kubernetes-hy.github.io/data/part-5/4-beyond-kubernetes.md

 </text-box>

-Finally as Kubernetes is a platform we'll go over a few popular building blocks that use Kubernetes.
+Finally, as Kubernetes is a platform we'll go over a few popular building blocks that use Kubernetes.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Kubernetes is a platform for building platforms.
 It&#39;s a better place to start; not the endgame.</p>&mdash; Kelsey Hightower (@kelseyhightower) <a href="https://twitter.com/kelseyhightower/status/935252923721793536?ref_src=twsrc%5Etfw">November 27, 2017</a></blockquote>

 [OpenShift](https://www.openshift.com/) is an "enterprise" Kubernetes ([Red Hat OpenShift Overview](https://developers.redhat.com/products/openshift/overview)).
 Claiming that you don't have Kubernetes because you have OpenShift would be equal to claiming ["I don't have an engine.
 I have a car!"](https://www.openshift.com/blog/enterprise-kubernetes-with-openshift-part-one).

-For other options for production-ready Kubernetes see [Rancher](https://rancher.com/), which you might have seen before in this page [https://github.com/rancher/k3d](https://github.com/rancher/k3d), and [Anthos GKE](https://cloud.google.com/anthos/gke), which might also sound familiar.
-They are all options when you're making the crucial decision between which Kubernetes distribution you want or would you like to use a managed service.
+Other options include [Rancher](https://rancher.com/) for production-ready open-source multi-cluster management which you might have seen before on this page [https://github.com/rancher/k3d](https://github.com/rancher/k3d).
+For more information, see the [intro](https://www.youtube.com/watch?v=5h1TCrh_hZ0&ab_channel=RancherbySUSE), or the [docs](https://rancher.com/docs).

+[Anthos GKE](https://cloud.google.com/anthos/gke) - a production-grade solution for the enterprise, might also sound familiar.
+They are all options when you're making the crucial decision between which Kubernetes distribution you want or whether would you like to use a managed service.

 <exercise name='Exercise 5.05: Platform comparison'>